Cylinder Recovery & Disposal

 Where it is not possible to identify either the owner of the cylinder, and/or the contents of the gas cylinder, it may be necessary to employ a specialist organisation that has the technical and legal capability to collect and dispose of the gas and the cylinder.
 Several companies can help with the recovery / disposal of gases and the cylinders, including where the original supplier cannot be contacted.
 For LPG cylinders you should contact the LPG Trade Association UKLPG, who will provide advice on return or disposal of these cylinders.

 Within BCGA cylinder recovery and disposal is the responsibility of Technical Sub-Committee (TSC) 8.
 Members can access information on TSC8 via the ‘Members' area.

 - BCGA CP 18 - The safe storage handling and use of special gases

 - BCGA CP 44 - The storage of gas cylinders

-- BCGA TIS 6 - Cylinder identification.
-Colour coding and labelling requirements
+- BCGA TIS 6 - Gas cylinder identification.
+Label and colour coding requirements

 - BCGA L 2 - The safe handling of gas cylinders at waste facilities